 - A large cluster with thousands of VMs can have a single VM experiencing poor performance while 99.9% of the VM population is fine.
 The depth counter might not report that most VMs are fine.
 It only reports the worst.
 This is where the breadth counters come in.

 - The breadth counters report the percentage of the VM population that is experiencing performance problem.
-The threshold is set to be stringent, as the goal is to provide early warning and enable proactive operations.
+The threshold is set to be stringent, as the goal is to provide early warning and activate proactive operations.

 Points to Note